MIT Sloan School of Management

-The MIT Sloan School of Management (MIT Sloan or Sloan) is the business school of the Massachusetts Institute of Technology, a private university in Cambridge, Massachusetts.
+The MIT Sloan School of Management (branded as MIT Sloan) is the business school of the Massachusetts Institute of Technology, a private university in Cambridge, Massachusetts.

 MIT Sloan offers bachelor's, master's, and doctoral degree programs, as well as executive education.
-Its degree programs are among the most selective in the world.

-MIT Sloan emphasizes innovation in practice and research.
-Many influential ideas in management and finance originated at the school, including the Black–Scholes model, the Solow–Swan model, the random walk hypothesis, the binomial options pricing model, and the field of system dynamics.
+Many influential ideas in management and finance originated at the school, including the Black–Scholes model, the random walk hypothesis, the binomial options pricing model, and the field of system dynamics.
 The faculty has included numerous Nobel laureates in economics and John Bates Clark Medal winners.

 History

 The MIT Sloan School of Management began in 1914 as the engineering administration curriculum ("Course 15") in the MIT Department of Economics and Statistics.
 The scope and depth of this educational focus grew steadily in response to advances in the theory and practice of management.

 A program offering a master's degree in management was established in 1925.
 The world's first university-based mid-career education program—the Sloan Fellows program—was created in 1931 under the sponsorship of Alfred P. Sloan, himself an 1895 MIT graduate, who was the chief executive officer of General Motors and has since been credited with creating the modern corporation.
 An Alfred P. Sloan Foundation grant established the MIT School of Industrial Management in 1952 with the charge of educating the "ideal manager".
 In 1964, the school was renamed in Sloan's honor as the Alfred P. Sloan School of Management.
 In the following decades, the school grew to the point that in 2000, management became the second-largest undergraduate major at MIT.
 In 2005, an undergraduate minor in management was opened to 100 students each year.
 In 2014, the school celebrated 100 years of management education at MIT.

 Since its founding, the school has initiated many international efforts to improve regional economies and positively shape the future of global business.
 In the 1960s, the school played a leading role in founding the first Indian Institute of Management.
 Other initiatives include the MIT-China Management Education Project, the International Faculty Fellows Program, and partnerships with IESE Business School in Spain, Sungkyunkwan University in South Korea, Universidade Nova de Lisboa in Portugal, the Skolkovo Moscow School of Management in Russia, and Tsinghua University in China.
 In 2014, the school launched the MIT Regional Entrepreneurship Acceleration Program (REAP), which brings leaders from developing regions to MIT for two years to improve their economies.
 In 2015, MIT worked in collaboration with the Central Bank of Malaysia to establish Asia School of Business in Kuala Lumpur, Malaysia.